Anamorphosee/stacktrace-decoroutinator/README.md

 ### Android

-To enable Stacktrace-decoroutinator for Android you should add dependency `stacktrace-decoroutinator-android` in your Android application.
+To enable Stacktrace-decoroutinator for Android you should add dependency `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-android:2.1.0` in your Android application.

 If you override `android:name` attribute for the application in your `AndroidManifest.xml` then your should call method `DecoroutinatorRuntime.load()`  in `Application.onCreate()` method.